 May 29 @ 1:00 pm - 2:00 pm

 This session will present a broad summary of issues related to the generation, ownership, exchange, and use of data, including permitted and restricted uses of data in university-industry projects.
-Some key Issues such consents, use of publicly accessible data, non-human proprietary data exchange, export control restrictions, privacy, security and intellectual property will be highlighted.
-This session will provide an overview of these issues as they apply to data in industry sponsored and university-industry collaborative projects.
+Some key issues such as consents, use of publicly accessible data, non-human proprietary data exchange, export control restrictions, privacy, security, and intellectual property will be highlighted.
+This session will provide an overview of these issues as they apply to data in industry-sponsored and university-industry collaborative projects.